-In HTML mode, the #CHR macro expands to a numeric character reference (&#num;).
-In ASM mode, it expands to a unicode character in the UTF-8 encoding.
+In HTML mode, the #CHR macro expands either to a numeric character reference, or to a unicode character in the UTF-8 encoding.
+In ASM mode, it always expands to a unicode character in the UTF-8 encoding.

-#CHRnum
+#CHRnum[,flags]